Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 - class lino_xl.lib.working.ShowMySessionsByDay¶

-Shows your work sessions per day.
+Shows your working sessions per day.

 - class lino_xl.lib.working.TicketHasSessions¶